MailHow vs Migadu

 - Unlimited mailboxes, and a per-domain admin with genuinely good DNS diagnostics.

-- Five years of operating history.
-We are months old — that is a real reason to choose them.
+- Over a decade of operating history.
+We are months old.
+That is a real reason to choose them.

 Documented friction with Migadu